 Hrólf Kraki, without a doubt, must have been a remarkable figure.
-He probably lived sometime between A.D.
-550 and A.D.
-575 and was remembered in the tradition as one of the favorites of Odin.
+He probably lived sometime between 550 and 575 A.D. and was remembered in the tradition as one of the favorites of Odin.

 Hrólf’s birth was the result of an incestuous union between his father, a Viking chief named Helgi, and Helgi’s daughter, Yrsa.

-As a result, numerous heroes and figures, many of them probably unrelated to Hrólf or his time period, are incorporated into this Danish legend and become part of Hrólf’s group of retainers.
-In the 6th and 7th centuries and in the Viking Age, these men were probably known as berserkers, although this perspective changed in the later Christian accounts of the 12th and 13th centuries.
+As a result, numerous heroes and figures, many of them probably unrelated to Hrólf or his time, are incorporated into this Danish legend and become part of Hrólf’s group of retainers.
+In the 6th and 7th centuries and the Viking Age, these men were probably known as berserkers, although this perspective changed in the later Christian accounts of the 12th and 13th centuries.

 Hrólf clashed with his contemporary in Sweden, Adils, who eventually married Hrólf’s mother/sister.
 In the legend, Hrólf made a famous ride to challenge the king at Uppsala, a journey through the forests of Sweden that would have taken a month to six weeks.

 A great king was a man who attracted to himself great warriors and showed an example of generosity to those warriors.

 The story may seem odd to us, but ultimately, it tells of a test of valor and honor.
 The clash was not about territory but about who was the greater king.
 A great king was a man who attracted to himself great warriors and showed an example of generosity to those warriors.
 In the Age of Migration, this ability was politically important; kingship was acquired through personal reputation and charisma.